re-mote-sensing/re-mote/Documentation/Water_Sensor/Specification.md

 ---

 <details>
-<summary>Using as a data logger and store data on SD card without uploading to server</summary>
+<summary>Using as a data logger and store data on the SD card without uploading to server</summary>
 <br>

 This option is suitable if you don't require real-time data and prefer to retrieve information solely from an SD card.